-E. The state or political subdivision is entitled to all proceeds collected in an action or settlement not awarded to a qui tam plaintiff.
-The state or political subdivision is also entitled to reasonable expenses incurred in the action plus reasonable attorney fees, including the fees of the attorney general or state agency counsel or counsel employed by the political subdivision that shall be paid by the defendant.

-F. Proceeds and penalties collected by the state or political subdivision shall be deposited as follows:
+E. The state is entitled to all proceeds collected in an action or settlement not awarded to a qui tam plaintiff.
+The state is also entitled to reasonable expenses incurred in the action plus reasonable attorney fees, including the fees of the attorney general or state agency counsel that shall be paid by the defendant.
+Proceeds and penalties collected by the state shall be deposited as follows: